kirkgo/simple-crm/README.md

 # Simple CRM #

-Simple CRM is an CRM made for companies that wish to manage their contacts among their team mates.
+Simple CRM is a CRM made for companies that wish to manage their contacts among their team mates.

 Although it sounds like an extremely simple concept don't be fooled by the apparent basic functionality.
 Under the hood this CRM uses a concept called multi-tenancy and in simple terms, it allows each company to have it's very own separate database to store its users and contacts.